 Class C License

-- Requires passing the written general knowledge exam and one of the following endorsement exams: school bus, passengers, or hazardous materials.*
+- Requires passing the written general knowledge exam and one or more of the following endorsement exams: school bus, passengers, or hazardous materials.*

 All CDL applicants must also pass the CDL pre-trip, basic skills, and driving exams in a commercial motor vehicle of the proper license class.